tesujimath/nu_plugin_bash_env/README.md

 ## Nix flake

 The plugin is installable from its flake using Nix Home Manager.
-See my own [Home Manager flake](https://github.com/tesujimath/home.nix/blob/main/flake.nix#L12) and [packages.nix](https://github.com/tesujimath/home.nix/blob/main/packages.nix#L59) for hints how to achieve this.
+See my own [Home Manager flake](https://github.com/tesujimath/home.nix/blob/main/flake.nix#L12) and [nushell module](https://github.com/tesujimath/home.nix/blob/main/modules/nushell/default.nix) for hints how to achieve this.

 ## Notes